Hkey1/fast-static/README.md

 ###HAML & JADE is static
 There are no req/request in locals in this files.

+##Why it faster than other middleware?

+###in-memory-cash
+Compiled files, gzip, and cs are cashed in memory.
+To answer fast-static only need to return link to buffer with data.
+Other middleware need to read file from and gzip it.

+###fast browser-side-cash
+fast-static use fast browser-side-cash implimentation.
+* fast-static adds md5 of data to URLs of images,css,js files (not html).
+* if file changed url also will be changed
+* if file url have md5 fast-static sets large maxAge
+* so browser without any request loads data from cash

+###Summary
+For example we have 1.css.
+fast-static add to url hash <use>1.css</use> => ``<link rel="1.css?_fs_hash=_md5_of_data_" />``

+Browser requests this file (first time).

+Other middleware need to read this file from disc and get file stats, and gzip answer.
+Fast-static just return cashed in memory gzipped data, no disk usage.

+Fast-static adds cash maxAge header with large value (because Fast-static find hash in url);

+If browser need this file again.

+Other middleware: browser send request with header if-modified, it takes some time (ping), middleware checks file mtime (small disc usage), and answer "304 not-modified".
+Browser load page from cash.

+Fast-static: Max-age not expired -- browser not send any requests just load from cash.

 ##Options

 Options         |                                                       | default (dev/prod)
 -------------   | ----------------                                      |-------------
 maxAge          | Browser cache maxAge in milliseconds.                 | 0